top of page

 As long as one goes to Church on the Sabbath, there are few limitations on what brethren may do with the rest of the day.
 Since even frequenting restaurants is allowed by most COG’s, there is little motivation to apply restraint in other areas.

-As an example, some years ago the PCG identified what it believed to be Herbert Armstrong's "prayer rock" in Oregon and transported it to their Oklahoma headquarters.
+As an example, some years ago the Philadelphia Church of God (PCG) identified what it believed to be Herbert Armstrong's "prayer rock" in Oregon and transported it to their Oklahoma headquarters.
 HWA mentions this rock in his Autobiography.
 The PCG now teaches that this relic has replaced "Jacob's pillar stone", the stone that used to be under the Coronation Chair in Britain, as being indicative of where God's throne is located today!

 When the Pope appears at St Peter's Square, or anywhere for that matter, the crowds clap for him.
 Since Herbert Armstrong's reign we have also begun witnessing this strange phenomenon in Church services when the leader appears.
 Many of us find this disconcerting to say the least, and are hesitant to join in.
 Is the Church of God a theatre or a circus?
 Should leaders in God's Church be idolised like pop stars or movie stars or, amazingly, even like the Pope?